Multazim-Al-razi/ZiraSuite/DEPLOYMENT-GUIDE.md

    - Region: Oregon
    - Plan: Free
    - Branch: main
-   - Environment variables (SUPABASE_URL and SUPABASE_ANON_KEY) are already configured
+   - Environment variables (SUPABASE_URL, SUPABASE_ANON_KEY, and MANAGER_SERVER_URL) are already configured

+### 3. ManagerServer Integration
+**Important**: This application acts as an authentication gateway for your existing ManagerServer application.
+For full functionality:

+1. You'll need to deploy your ManagerServer-linux-x64 application separately
+2. Update the `MANAGER_SERVER_URL` environment variable in Render to point to your ManagerServer instance
+3. The authentication gateway will forward authenticated requests to your ManagerServer

-### 3. Monitor Deployment
+### 4. Monitor Deployment
-- Render will automatically build and deploy your application
+- Render will automatically build and deploy your authentication gateway
 - You can monitor the build logs in the Render dashboard
-- Once deployed, your application will be accessible at the URL provided by Render
+- Once deployed, your authentication gateway will be accessible at the URL provided by Render
+- Remember to update the `MANAGER_SERVER_URL` to point to your actual ManagerServer application

 ## Application Features